A survival knife is a first and foremost tool in every competent outdoorsman’s tool collection.

 That’s why your only two options are a partially serrated blade or an entire straight edge blade.

-Straight edges are cleaner, easier to sharpen while out in the wild, and also doesn’t have the limitations that fully serrated blades will give you.
+Straight edges are cleaner, easier to sharpen while out in the wild, and don’t have the limitations that fully serrated blades will give you.

-Keep in mind that the blade that you ultimately decide on will depend on how comfortable you are with knives and what you plan to use it for.
+Keep in mind that the blade you ultimately decide on will depend on how comfortable you are with knives and what you plan to use them for.